NR598/truk-tripz-sinatra-project/README.md

-# Truk-Tripz trucker load management web app
+# Truk-Tripz Driver Load Management Web Wpp

 This simple web app will help truck drivers and dispatchers schedule loads and keep track of deliveries.